BSG-Africa/blog/_posts/2016-04-08-a-demo-project-for-our-new-graduate-developers.md

 Our team consisted of eight developers; three at our Cape Town office, and five at our Johannesburg office.
 We also had two graduate business analysts, a product owner, and I played the role of team lead and Scrum master.
+Several others of our colleagues also provided support and coaching, and everyone was happy to do user interviews and test.
+Thanks for all the support!

 #### The outcomes